drchase55/NNU_nih_python_jrc/README.md

 	- [**License for Data**](#license-for-data)

 ## **Overview**
 The module prioritizes practical coding techniques for biological scientists who have limited or no background in programming in Python or other languages.
 The module also utilizes a blend of short instructional videos, interactive demonstrations, and hands-on exercises to facilitate self-directed learning and knowledge retention.

+Module 0 provides the background information you need to create a cloud account, to copy the needed tutorials from Github (where they are stored), and how to use Github for your data storage needs.

+Module 1 is a set of foundational tutorials in Python

+Module 2 expands the python toolbox to NumPy & Pandas (great data handling tools), graphing libraries and statistics for bioinformatics.

+Module 3 demonstrates machine learning in Python for bioinformatics.

+Module 4 tutorials show how to save and edit Python scripts to extend your programming outside of Jupyter notebooks for reproducibly running programming tasks.

 ## **Background**
 Something useful

 ## **Before Starting**
 * This Module has been tested on Azure but the method for working with the Notebooks and data on Amazon Web Services (AWS) or Google Cloud Platform (GCP) is similar.

-* Video directions can be viewed at ____________

-1. Create an Azure Account:

-* If you don't already have one, sign up for an Azure account at portal.azure.com
-   - This is a Microsoft product
+You should determine in which cloud platform you will work.

-* You may need to provide credit card information, but you can start with a free tier that offers $200 of usage.
-This Intro to Python course, even if you work very slowly, should cost less than $5 of cloud computing time
+This Intro to Python course, even if you work very slowly, should cost less than $5 of cloud computing time.
+You will not likely have to pay for the storage of the notebooks in the Cloud storage.

-2. Collect the course materials from GitHub
-* Click on the green **Code** button (above, right)
-* At the bottom of the "local" tab is the option do 'Download Zip'  (download this)
-* On your computer, unzip (or **extract all**) the files

 ## **Getting Started**

-2. Switch to ml.azure.com
-* Jupyter notebooks (the style of this course) are used in the "machine learning studio" (ML) part of Azure.
-* Choose "notebooks" from the left-hand menu
-* You need to open up a particular "subscription" to which you give a name & just accept the defaults.
-(Upper right corner of screen)
-* Upload files to your notebook.
-  - Use the + button to open up an upload menu.
-You can select the whole unzipped folder to upload.
   - These files take up very little storage, so you will *probably* not be charged at all for leaving the notebooks in your account.
 You only get charged (15cents per hour) when actually running code.

+You can view the information in Module 0 in your browser by clicking on the Github folder.

+* Video directions can be viewed at ____________